 - Loss of enjoyment of life

 All of these psychological issues should be taken very seriously because they can impact a person’s life significantly.
 People who experience them may find it difficult to return to work, be around others, and even have trouble getting out of bed in the morning.
-Henry Carus understands what accident victims go through and is here to help them seek help for them in any way that he can.
+Henry Carus understands what accident victims go through and is here to help seek help for them in any way that he can.

 Why Choose Henry Carus + Associates as Your TAC Claims Lawyers?

-Our team’s experience and the ability of our small firm to be across the intricacies of all the areas of the law involved, means our practitioners are well placed to get our clients the results they are looking for.
+Our team’s experience and the ability of our firm to be across the intricacies of all the areas of the law involved, means our practitioners are well placed to get our clients the results they are looking for.